2 Clarke Drive

-Michael E. Devitt, MD, further underscores the importance of early genomic testing in patients with urothelial carcinoma, shares advice on factors to consider when choosing among second-line and later options, and highlights enfortumab vedotin combination regimens that are under exploration.
+Michael E. Devitt, MD, further underscored the importance of early genomic testing in patients with urothelial carcinoma, shared advice on factors to consider when choosing among second-line and later options, and highlighted enfortumab vedotin combination regimens that are under exploration.

-When choosing between enfortumab vedotin-ejfv (Padcev) and erdafitinib (Balversa) in the second-line treatment of advanced or metastatic urothelial cancer, several factors such as FGFR mutational status, comorbidities, adverse effects (AEs), and available data must be considered, according to Michael E. Devitt, MD.
+When choosing between enfortumab vedotin-ejfv (Padcev) and erdafitinib (Balversa) in the second-line treatment of advanced or metastatic urothelial cancer, several factors such as FGFR mutational status, comorbidities, adverse effects (AEs), and available data must be considered, said Michael E. Devitt, MD.

 In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on genitourinary cancers, Devitt, a hematologist and oncologist and an assistant professor at the University of Virginia Medical Center, further underscored the importance of early genomic testing in patients with urothelial carcinoma, shared advice on factors to consider when choosing among second-line and later options, and highlighted enfortumab vedotin combination regimens that are under exploration.